tstarrlab/SARS-CoV-2-RBD_DMS_animal-ACE2/README.md

 Analysis by Tyler Starr, Ashley Taylor, Giulia Gallo, Joseph Newman and co-authors.

-Interactive visualizations of the key deep mutational scanning data are available [here -- link not yet alive](https://tstarrlab.github.io/SARS-CoV-2-RBD_DMS_animal-ACE2/).
+Interactive visualizations of the key deep mutational scanning data are available [here](https://tstarrlab.github.io/SARS-CoV-2-RBD_DMS_animal-ACE2/).

 ## Summary of workflow and results
 For a summary of the workflow and links to key results files, [click here](results/summary/summary.md).